coilysiren/blog/posts/community-health.md

 (/end fake tweets)

 So now hopefully you have an idea of what sorts of things are good for community health!
-Now go forth, and build healthy communities~ I may keep writing on this, and if I do the next post will be about growth.
+Now go forth, and build healthy communities~ I'll keep writing about this, and the next post will be about growth.

-Meanwhile, [maybe read this other post](http://lynncyrin.me/post/health-tracker) where I talk about maybe making a community health tracker! *(pls!!!!!!)*
+Meanwhile, [maybe read this other post](http://lynncyrin.me/post/health-tracker) where I talk about making a community health tracker!

 **-- Lynn, net entity**